-A boat shall avoid contact with another boat if reasonably possible.
-However, a right-of-way boat, or one sailing within the room or mark-room to which she is entitled, need not act to avoid contact until it is clear that the other boat is not keeping clear or giving room or mark-room.
+A board shall avoid contact with another board if reasonably possible.
+However, a right-of-way board, or one sailing within the room or mark-room to which she is entitled, need not act to avoid contact until it is clear that the other board is not keeping clear or giving room or mark-room.